ratwolfzero/hopalong_python/README.md

 - time
 - resource

-Import the "Time" and "Resource" libraries if you want to track process time and system memory used.
+Import the time and resource libraries if you want to track process time and system memory usage.
-Otherwise, please comment out the relevant code snippets at import section and main() function.
+Otherwise, please comment out the relevant code snippets in the import section and the main() function.

     #...
     #import time